-Today, the time required for a typical installation of an air-to-water heat pump in households is generally 20-30 man-hours.
-Historically it has taken longer, but producers have made their models easier to install also to decrease the likelihood of errors.
+Today, the time required for the actual installation of an air-to-water heat pump in households is generally 20- 30 man-hours, not including the time required for dimensioning, transport, etc. Historically it has taken longer, but producers have made their models easier to install also to decrease the likelihood of errors.
 Currently models are generally fabricated with predefined location of the in- and outlets (either top or bottom).
 This can complicate installations, but the next generation of models are expected to offer both placements of the out-/inlets.
 Furthermore, increased experience and education has contributed to decreased installation time.